MSLaFaver/BuckshotRouletteMods/README.md

   * Double or Nothing score is random.
   * Final Double or Nothing score displays before lerping.
 * KeyboardShortcuts: Adds ESC (pause), F2/F3 (volume down/up), F4 (fullscreen), and all available waiver signature keys as shortcuts.
+* SplashScreen (IN DEVELOPMENT): Increases the resolution of the splash screen.
 * FullCustomizer (IN DEVELOPMENT): Adds a full suite of multi-round customization options:
   * Player name
   * Auto Double-or-Nothing mode